-There are three main causes of vertigo: Benign Paroxysmal Positioning Vertigo (BPPV), Vestibular neuritis and Ménière's disease.
+There are three main causes of vertigo: Benign Paroxysmal Positional Vertigo (BPPV), Vestibular neuritis and Ménière's disease.
 They all provoke a spinning sensation and are caused by inner ear disease but that is about all they have in common.

 In BPPV the vertigo lasts for seconds only and is provoked by specific movements.
-It is a disease that commonly starts without warning (idiopathic) but it also commonly follows head trauma.
+It is a disease that most commonly starts without warning (idiopathic) but it also commonly follows head trauma.
 Interestingly, it may also follow other causes of vertigo - Ménière's Disease and Vestibular Neuritis.

 It is a condition that remits and relapses.
 Although the spinning only lasts for seconds the patient will describe periods when it is present most days and periods when it is absent.
 It affects men and women equally.

 Patients describe their vertigo as brief and provoked by: rolling over in bed, looking up or down and bending over and straightening up.
 These are typical provocations.
 There is no hearing loss or tinnitus associated with the disease (but beware that these symptoms are common in the general population and may co-exist).

 Rule of thumb: Patients who complain that they become dizzy in bed when they roll over to the right usually have right posterior canal BPPV.
 Likewise, if it is to the left, it is the left posterior semi-circular canal.